File a Complaint With Your State Insurance Commissioner

 Insurance Claim Problems?
 Possible Insurance Fraud?
 Know Your Rights

-When you run into trouble with your insurance it can be a really frustrating experience.
-Fortunately, there are people who can help you resolve your issues.
-Insurance is a regulated industry and each state has its own State Insurance Commissioner to address issues within the state.
+When you run into trouble with your insurance, it can be a frustrating experience.
+Fortunately, some people can help you resolve your issues.
+Insurance is a regulated industry, and each state has its own State Insurance Commissioner to address issues within the state.
 The State Insurance Commissioner is there to help you when you are worried that you are being treated unfairly or need help.